The Western Front Way is a cycling route as poignant, as powerful and as purposeful as any you are likely to ride, writes Lynette Eyb.

 From Verdun the route charts the old No Man's Land frontier south to the Swiss border.

-The Western Front Way is managed by a group of volunteers, working under the umbrella of a charity.
-They are signposting the route for walkers and cyclists with plaques of remembrance and in conjunction with local museums and tourism authorities.
-While for practical purposes the route as a set path, cyclists and walkers are encouraged to create their own detours to visit sites of personal significance or to uncover local stories of war and remembrance that were formed on battlefields farther afield.
+The Western Front Way was originally set up and managed by a group of volunteers, working under the umbrella of a charity.
+The route is now being signposted for walkers and cyclists with plaques of remembrance installed in conjunction with local museums and tourism authorities.
+While for practical purposes the route is a set path, cyclists and walkers are encouraged to create their own detours to visit sites of personal significance or to uncover local stories of war and remembrance that were formed on battlefields farther afield.

 Other World War One memorial bike routes